 Collectors look for embossed glass, especially those with a logo or picture.
 Many vintage bottles have the name of the company or the product, and many are in distinctive shapes.

 There are several different techniques that were used to make bottles.

 Many exist that are hand blown, and therefore have interesting bubbles or marks, and being hand made, are all slightly different.

 Looking on the bottom of them, you can see the pontil mark, where the tube to blow through was attached.
 In some cases, the top of the bottle, the mouth was blown separately, and you can see the join.

 The method of blowing glass into a mold can be detected by the lines where the mold edges closed together.
 Poured into a mold, glass could be marked with numbers or other identifying marks.

 This is the most common type of antique glass bottles that you may find, especially in North America.
 Many show the embossed logo or company name, the amount the bottle holds or other important information.

-So, next time you’re in a thrift store, at a garage sale or simply hiking in the woods, keep an eye open for antique glass bottles – you may just get the vintage glass bug.
+So, next time you’re in a thrift store, at a garage sale or simply hiking in the woods or at the beach on the river, keep an eye open for antique glass bottles.